josebrito/media-organiser/README.md

 # Media Organiser

-A Raycast extension and CLI tool for organizing photos and videos by their capture date.
+A Raycast extension for organizing photos and videos by their capture date.
 Built with TypeScript/Node.js for optimal performance and integration.

 ## Features